Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Proofs of polytime admissibility

 \subsection{Proof of Lemma \ref{lem:effnestedproof-down}}

 We now recall the claim of admissibility concerning rules for ``moving down in an equivalence''.
-Recall that these use the notation for quantifying on a path below an object, defined in the body.
+These will make use of the notation for quantifying on a path below an object, defined in the body in Definition \ref{def:subtypeocc}.

 \effnestedproofdown*